blackberry/BlackBerry-Communication-Services-Examples/ClickToChat/README.md

 ### Features

 This app demonstrates how easy it is to integrate the bbmChat widget into your webpage.
-It initializes the Spark SDK for JavaScript, and starts a chat with a predefined user.
+It initializes the SDK, and starts a chat with a predefined user.
 The app then launches the bbmChat widget which allows the user to:
 * View all sent and received messages in a chat
 * Send a text message, picture, or file attachment
 * Send high priority messages